dini-ag-kim/avram/specification.md

 [Validation with codelists]: #validation-with-codelists--ar15-

 - **[AR17]** A string value is valid against an [explicit codelist](#codelist) if the value is a defined code in this codelist.
-- **[AR18]** A string value is valid against a [referenced codelist](#codelist) if the referenced codelist can be resolved in the codelist directory of the schema and the value is a defined code in this resolved codelist.
+- **[AR18]** A string value is valid against a [codelist reference](#codelist) if the codelist reference can be resolved and the value is defined in the resolved explicit codelist.

-Applications MAY also resolve referenced codelists against externally defined explicit codelists by implicitly extending the codelist directory of the schema.
+Applications MAY also resolve codelist references against externally defined explicit codelists by implicitly extending the codelist directory of the schema.
 If so, the application MUST make clear whether codelists directly defined in the codelist directory are overriden or extened.

 Validation can further be configured:

 - to not validate against codelists (`ignore_codes`)
-- to not validate against referenced codelists if the corresponding explicit codelist cannot be found (`ignore_unknown_codelists`)
+- to not validate against codelist references if the corresponding explicit codelist cannot be found (`ignore_unknown_codelists`)

 ### Counting